mueni254/databaseweek8a/README.md

 - The clinician enters observations or diagnoses for the child.
 = All data is normalized, eliminating redundancy and maintaining relational integrity.

+## How It runs
+- Connect to an api on the front end

 ## ER DIAGRAM
 - https://drive.google.com/file/d/11czxSCjw-oxeGdAczJRiKNdkybmfbGMp/view?usp=sharing